Competition

 (1) The Minister may make

-prescribe any matter that shall or may be prescribed under this Law.
+matter that must or may be prescribed under this Law.[119]

 (2) If the Minister